illegal-instruction-co/II-ExternalHookingLib/README.md

 # II-ExternalHookingLib
- External Hooking ( Bypasss process byte patching checks | Injector included )
+ External Hooking ( Bypass process byte patching checks | injector included )

 I wonder if there is a way to throw an external hook on processes without triggering page count checks?
 Or am I just being silly?